catalyst-team/catalyst/README.md

 ### Structure
+- **callbacks** - a variety of callbacks for your train-loop customization.
+- **contrib** - additional modules contributed by Catalyst users.
-- **core** - framework core with main abstractions -
-    Experiment, Runner and Callback.
+- **core** - framework core with main abstractions - Experiment, Runner and Callback.
 - **data** - useful tools and scripts for data processing.
+- **dl** - entrypoint for your deep learning experiments.
+- **experiments** - a number of useful experiments extensions for Notebook and Config API.
-- **dl** – runner for training and inference, all of the classic ML and CV/NLP/RecSys metrics and a variety of callbacks for training, validation and inference of neural networks.
+- **metrics** – classic ML and CV/NLP/RecSys metrics.
+- **registry** - Catalyst global registry for Config API.
+- **runners** - runners extensions for different deep learning tasks.
 - **tools** - extra tools for Deep Learning research, class-based helpers.
 - **utils** - typical utils for Deep Learning research, function-based helpers.
-- **contrib** - additional modules contributed by Catalyst users.

 ### Tests